 Yes, this means more pages for your website but only when it is appropriate.

 However, this is how you can take advantage of having your business website listed in search results for all of the different areas you service with your business.

 This means that you do not have to have your business located in those areas, but you do need to have landing pages created for every single area you want your business listed in, if you want your website to rank in those areas in Google’s search results.

-That along with a few great backlinks (done right, of course) and you will find your site ranking well for the areas you want to appear in search results.
+Doing this, along with a few quality backlinks (done right, of course), and you will find your site ranking well for the areas you want to appear in search results.

 Easy Wins Analysis